Towards a deterministic KPZ equation with fractional diffusion: The stationary problem: Comparison principle and applications

 By Lemma \ref{key3}, we know that $\tilde{w}=0$, thus $w_1=w_2$. \end{proof}

-\begin{remark} We are able to prove the existence result in Lemma \ref{key4} without the positivity condition on $f$, in fact, consider $w_1$ and $w_2$ the solutions to problem \eqref{grad2} with datum $f_+$ and $f_-$ respectively.
+\begin{remark} We are able to prove the existence result in Lemma \ref{key4} without the positivity condition on $f$, in fact, consider $w_1$ and $w_2$ the solutions to problem \eqref{grad2} with data $f_+$ and $f_-$ respectively.
 Setting $w=w_1-w_2$, then $w$ solve

-with the same regularity. \end{remark} A remarkable result derives of the following observations.
+with the same regularity. \end{remark} A remarkable result derives from the following observations.